acadien/acadien.github.io/acadien_resume.md

 Robotics leader with 10+ years of experience scaling autonomous systems from prototype to production.
-Track record of building high-performing engineering organizations.
-Known for fostering technical excellence and a healthy engineering culture.
+Known for fostering technical excellence and a healthy tech culture.

 ## Professional Experience